cindy-qu/plant-project-phase-4/README.md

 ## Description

-This project is meant for the plant lover!
+This project is meant for plant lovers!
 Create an account or login upon opening the app.
-Add a plant post and interact with others through commenting in the global plants part of the application.
+Add a plant post and interact with others through commenting on the global plants part of the application.
+Like, edit, and delete posts and comments at your leisure!

 ## Requirements